The Mark of Zorro chapter 26 An understanding

 Señorita, you have saved me in a way.
 I shall languish because you do not return my love.
 Then men will think they know the reason when I dream in the sun and meditate instead of riding and fighting like a fool!
 I shall be allowed to go my way in peace, and there shall be a romantic glamour cast about me.
 An excellent thought!”

-and heard that laugh, looked around, and then exchanged quick glances.
-Don Diego Vega was getting along famously with the señorita, they thought.
+Don Carlos and Doña Catalina heard that laugh, looked around, and then exchanged quick glances.
+Don was getting along famously with the señorita, they thought.

 But if Lolita thought little of the caballero’s singing, she said nothing to that effect, and she did not act displeased.
 There was some more conversation; and just before the siesta hour Don Diego bade them buenas dias and rode away in his gorgeous carriage.
 From the turn in the driveway, he waved back at them.